nhsbsa/nhsbsa-digital-playbook/src/how-to-contribute/index.md

 layout: article
 title: "How to contribute to the playbook"
 tags: home
-paginationOrder: home
+order: 1000
 ---

+## Information architecture

+The playbook is written as two _types_ of file:

+* Article
+  An article contains the real content of the playbook.
+Articles should use headings so that a navigable table of contents allows people to

+* Collection
+  A collection contains links to a group of _similar_ articles.
+The articles are layed out as 'cards' showing the title, description and last modified date.

+### Tags

+Each collections will only show articles that are tagged apropriately.
+For example, the _Development_ collection will show all articles that

+---

 ## Technologies

-The playbook uses these technologies to allow
+The playbook uses these technologies to generate the playbook.

-## Git and Github
+### Git and Github

 The source files for the Playbook are held in a [Git][git] repository hosted at [Github][github_nhsbsa_digital_playbook].

 * [Git tutorial][git_tutorial]

-## Markdown
+### Markdown

 Content is usually written in plain text using [Markdown][commonmark] to apply a standardised formatting for things like headings and hyperlinks.
 Markdown files use a file extension of `.md`.

 * [Markdown tutorial][commonmark_tutorial]

-## Going further
+### Eleventy

 We use a tool called _Eleventy_ to generate the playbook documentation.
 If you need more functionality than we've described here, take a look at their [documentation][11ty] to find out what's possible.

 If you want to enhance the playbook with more advanced features, you'll find most of the source under the `/lib` folder in Github.

 ---